dazeb/OpenWRT-Automate/README.md

 # OpenWRT-Automate-BASH-Scripts 📜
 Scripts that automate tedious tasks when dealing with OpenWRT routers.
 I made this because i was sick of copy pasting.

-Update 1 - The old documentation has some commands that have been inproved in this first update
+Update 1 - The old documentation has some commands that have been improved in this first update.
+Added ` usb-modeswitch`
 ## What they do?  📢
 `usb-extroot.sh` - this will format and setup any usb stick and set it to use extroot.